reims2/reims2-docs/src/dev/philscore.md

 1. Calculate the _initial_ PhilScore based on the sum of the deltas of sphere, cylinder, axis (and additional).
    - The deltas are weighted, i.e. the sphere and cylinder deltas count a lot more than the axis and additional deltas.
-2. **Worsen** the score if the desired sphere is positive AND if it's bigger than the lens sphere.
-3. **Improve** the score if the glasses matches after sphere+cylinder transformation (_spherical equivalent_)
+2. **Improve** the score if the glasses matches after sphere+cylinder transformation (_spherical equivalent_)
    - _The score get's improved slightly more if lens sphere is positive_
-   - We do this **only for singlefocal** glasses.
-4. **Improve** the score if lens sphere is bigger than desired sphere AND lens cylinder is smaller than the desired cylinder.
+3. Only if step 2 did not apply: **Improve** the score if lens sphere is bigger than desired sphere AND lens cylinder is smaller than the desired cylinder.
 OR the other way round (sphere smaller AND cylinder bigger).
    - _The score get's improved more if sphere delta matches cylinder delta_
    - `if (lens.sphere > rx.sphere AND lens.cylinder < rx.cylinder) OR (lens.sphere < rx.sphere AND lens.cylinder > rx.cylinder)`
-5. **Improve** the score if the spheres are equal and the cylinder delta is small (<= 0.75).
+4. Only if step 2 or 3 did not apply: **Improve** the score if the spheres are equal and the cylinder delta is small (<= 0.75).

-Important note: The score get's improved only if it's not smaller 0 after the improvement (i.e. if initial score is 0.2 and we want to subtract 0.5, it'll stay at 0.2).
+5. **Improve** the score if the search is multifocal and the lens additional is bigger than the desired additional.
+   - Score gets improved more if the difference is bigger.
+(Why?)
+6. **Worsen** the score if the desired sphere is positive AND if it's bigger than the lens sphere.

 ## Things that could be improved or make no sense

-- Let the score get below zero or at least exactly zero.
-The current algorithm has weird side effects if a score is just a tad too small so that it won't get improved.
+- Not sure why steps 3 and 4 are only applied when previous steps did not apply.
+Maybe change that?
 - Use a better (=> higher) weight for the additional delta in the initial Philscore.
 That way we can avoid the filtering by additional.
 - Use a better weight (maybe even nonlinear based on lens cylinder) for the axis, so we can avoid the filtering by axis.
-- Also improve the score for multifocals based on the sphere+cylinder transformation, no clue why it's currently not the case.

 ## Further reading